-That was a tough time.
-It seemed to have no end.
+It was a hard time.
+And hard times seem to have no end.
 I didn’t know how to get away and I didn’t think I could.
 The reason why people disappear from the world – take themselves away – one way or another.
 The reason people wish they could fly.
-The reason science hasn’t (yet) fully taken the place of religion.
+The reason science hasn’t yet (fully) taken the place of religion.

-Science saved my life, but it didn’t make me want to live.
+Science saved my life – yes – but it didn’t make me want to live.

-We rushed downstairs, Gogo bleeding in my arms.
-My roommate Mike was jerking on in his room.
-He has a car.
+We rush downstairs.
+Gogo bleeding in my arms.
+My roommate Mike jerking off/on in his room.
 He didn’t expect anyone to open his door at that moment.
 But he has a car.

 “We have to go to the hospital.